ErikPGJ/python_solo/MISC_CONVENTIONS.md

 DT : Instance of class `datetime.datetime`.

 DTDN : Dataset Type Directory Name.
-Standardized (sub)directory name used for SolO L2 & L3 DSIDs in IDDT and ROC directory structure.
+Standardized (sub)directory name used for SolO L2 & L3 DSIDs in IDDT and RDDT.
 String constant which is a function of the DSID.

 - Ex: "lfr_wf_e".

 - DTDNs are only defined for L2 and L3 DSIDs.
 - There can be multiple DSIDs for the same DTDN.
-- ROC defines DTDNs for _L2 & L3 RPW_ datasets via their
+- ROC defines DTDNs for _L2 & L3 RPW_ datasets via RDDT.
-  directory structure for sharing datasets within the RPWI consortium.
 - DTDNs for (L2 & L3) non-RPW datasets are defined by
   `erikpgjohansson.solo.iddt.convert_DSID_to_DTDN()` and are thus more arbitrary.